-Marquette County’s Sunny 101.9 broadcasts nationally syndicated radio personality Delilah on Sundays through Fridays from 7pm to Midnight.
+Marquette County’s Sunny 101.9 broadcasts nationally syndicated radio personality Delilah on Mondays through Fridays from 7pm to Midnight.

 Delilah, the most-listened-to-woman on radio in the U.S., embraced the medium when she was a middle-schooler in Reedsport, Oregon, reporting school news and sports on KDUN-AM, a small station in her hometown.
 Today, her soothing voice, open heart and love of music has expanded her audience from the folks in Reedsport to more than eight million people on over 200 radio stations in the U.S. and Canada.